sdc-china/IDA-doc/_posts/2018-07-02-administration-bpm-configuration.md

   ![][administrator_test_bpm_server]

 ### Add user to a BAW server
-  1. Click **Edit BPM User** icon on the right of the BAW server.
+  1. Click **Manage BAW User** icon on the right.
 Then you can see then BAW user list of the server.

      ![][administrator_edit_bpm_user]

-  2. Click ![][add_icon] icon which is on the right of **BPM User Configuration**.
+  2. Click ![][add_icon] icon which is on the right of **BAW User Configuration**.
 Then fill out the form below to add a new user for the server.

      ![][administrator_bpmuser]